isomerpages/moe-cjc/_academic-information/Mathematics and Science/Mathematics.md

 world.
 <br>Assumed knowledge: <strong>G3 Additional Mathematics</strong>
 </p>
-<p>Students without Additional Mathematics may offer H2 Mathematics but will
+<p>Students who did not offer Additional Mathematics may still take H2 Mathematics,
-be required to bridge the assumed knowledge gap during the course of study.
+but they will be required to bridge the assumed knowledge gap during the course of study.
+These students will be briefed on the rigour and expectations of H2 Mathematics, as well as the college’s merit-based allocation process before making their subject choices.
+In the event that H2 Mathematics is over-subscribed, selection will be based on academic merit, including performance in O-Level Additional Mathematics or an equivalent subject.</p>
-In CJC, they have to sit for a Readiness Assessment and after which, they are admitted depending on vacancies, as it is a merit-based allocation system.</p>
 <p>H3 Mathematics is designed for students with the passion and ability in
 mathematics.
 It aims to engage students who are keen to specialise in mathematics in solving more challenging problems in mathematics and proving mathematical